 Derivatives.
 The fair values of freestanding and bifurcated forward currency transactions are calculated by reference to current forward exchange rates for contracts with similar maturity profiles.
-Marked-to-market valuation of commodity hedges were based on the forecasted crude and product prices by Mitsui & Co.
-Commodity Risk Management Ltd. (MCRM), an independent trading group.
+Marked-to-market valuation of commodity hedges are based on forecasted crude and product prices by third parties.